GuyTeichman/RNAlysis/docs/source/user_guide.rst

 Define the background set
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-In enrichment analysis, we test whether our set of genomic features is enriched/depleted for a certain *GO Term*, in comparison to a more generalized set of genomic features that we determined as 'background'.
+In enrichment analysis, we test whether our set of genomic features is enriched/depleted for a certain KEGG pathway, in comparison to a more generalized set of genomic features that we determined as 'background'.
 This could be the set of all protein-coding genes, the set of all genomic features that show expression above a certain threshold, or any other set of background genes which you deem appropriate.
 Importantly, the background set must contain all of the genes in the enrichment set.

 Enrichment analysis is usually performed on protein-coding genes.
-Therefore, by default, RNAlysis uses all of the protein-coding genes that have at least one GO Annotation as a background set.
+Therefore, by default, RNAlysis uses all of the protein-coding genes that have at least one KEGG annotation as a background set.
 If you don't want to use the default setting, there are two methods of defining the background set:

 The first method is to specify a biotype (such as 'protein_coding', 'miRNA' or 'all') under the parameter 'biotype'::

-    >>> en.go_enrichment(biotype='all')
+    >>> en.kegg_enrichment(biotype='all')

 In this example, instead of using all of the protein-coding genes that have GO Annotations as background, we use every genomic feature with GO Annotations as background.
 When specifying a biotype, the Biotype Reference Table that you specified is used to determine the biotype of each genomic feature.